Distillerie Fils Du Roy, A Story in a Bottle

 Distillerie Fils Du Roy – A Tragic Start

 Every good story needs a tragedy to get you sucked in.
-It was the summer of 2011 when Sebastian’s mother and family were sitting around a fire and his mother announced she had just been let go from her long time printing job.
-She was middle age, near retirement, but yet not close enough to retirement to actually retire.
+It was the summer of 2011 when Sebastian’s mother and family were sitting around a fire, and his mother announced she had just been let go from her long-time printing job.
+She was middle-aged and near retirement but not close enough to retirement to actually retire.
 Sébastien Roy told his mother to consider starting and managing her own business.

 “You see too big, we don’t have money for that big of business,” his mother replied.